-- Increased regular quarterly cash dividend to \$0.28 per share - 10% decrease in our outstanding share count through share repurchases - Returned \$857 million in capital to shareholders
+- Increased regular quarterly cash dividend to \$0.28 per - 10% decrease in our outstanding share count through share repurchases - Returned \$857 million in capital to shareholders

-(1) MSCI has presented supplemental non-GAAP financial measures as part of this Proxy Statement.
-Definitions of each non-GAAP measure are provided in Annex B. Annex B provides a reconciliation of each non-GAAP financial measure with the most comparable GAAP measure.
+MSCI has presented supplemental non-GAAP financial measures as part of this Proxy Statement.
+Definitions of each non-GAAP measure are provided in Annex B. Annex B. provides a reconciliation of each non-GAAP financial measures with the most comparable GAAP measure.
 The non-GAAP financial measures presented in this Proxy Statement should not be considered as alternative measures for the most directly comparable GAAP financial measures.
-The non-GAAP financial measures presented in this Proxy Statement should not be considered as alternative measures are used by management to monitor the financial performance of the business, inform business decision making and forecast future results.
+The non-GAAP financial measures presented in this Proxy Statement are used by management to monitor the financial performance of the business, inform business decision making and forecast future results.